Zazpikaleak/Casco Viejo station: History

-In 1977 the FTS network was transferred to the public company FEVE and in 1982 to the newly created Euskotren.
-After the transfer, it was announced that parts of the Bilbao-Plencia line would be renewed and transformed into the first line of the Bilbao metro (specifically the section between Deusto and Plentzia), and thus management of the station facilities was transferred to the Biscay Transport Consortium in 1995.
+In 1977, the FTS network was transferred to the public company FEVE and in 1982 to the newly created Euskotren.
+After the transfer, it was announced that parts of the Bilbao-Plencia line would be renewed and transformed into the first line of the Bilbao Metro (specifically the section between Deusto and Plentzia), and thus management of the station facilities was transferred to the Biscay Transport Consortium in 1995.
 As part of the renovation plans, the original station was demolished and replaced with a more modern one that included a new underground station for the metro and overground open-air platforms for the existing services between Deusto and Bilbao-San Nicolás, which remained separate from the metro network.
 In 1996 a new tunnel was constructed linking Bilbao-San Nicolás with the former Bilbao-Calzadas station, thus linking it with the Txorierri line.
 The new line ran from Deusto to Lezama and resulted from the merging of the section of the Bilbao-Plencia railway that was not integrated into the metro (from Deusto to Bilbao-San Nicolás) and the line between Bilbao-Calzadas and Lezama.
 The new line was operated by Euskotren.
-The station was then once again renamed from Bilbao-San Nicolás to Zazpikaleak (seven streets), the historical name of the old city), while the underground station was named Casco Viejo (old town) and was operated by Metro Bilbao.
+The station was then once again renamed from Bilbao-San Nicolás to Zazpikaleak (seven streets), the historical name of the old city), while the underground station was named Casco Viejo (old town) and was operated by Metro Bilbao, S.A.

-In 2007 the project for line 3 of the metro was unveiled.
+In 2007, the project for Line 3 of the metro was unveiled.
 The new line would link Etxebarri and Bilbao via the Otxarkoaga-Txurdinaga district, reaching the old town and the Matiko area.
 The project involved a new transfer station in the Zazpikaleak station, as well as a renovation of the section between Zazpikaleak and the Zumalakarregi and Matiko stations that until then were part of the Deusto-Lezama line.
 In 2009 the Basque Government presented the project for the new railway connection with Bilbao Airport, which included a connection from Matiko to the Airport via Sondika.
-This involved the integration of the Deusto-Lezama line into two new lines, which would be operated by Euskotren instead of Metro Bilbao as the other metro lines.
-The new line 3 would connect in Etxebarri with the main Euskotren railway line to Bermeo and San Sebastián, which would allow to divert trains through the new Zazpikaleak station, concentrating all Euskotren services in a single station.
+This involved the integration of the Deusto-Lezama line into two new lines, which would be operated by Euskotren instead of Metro Bilbao, S.A. as the other metro lines.
+The new Line 3 would connect in Etxebarri with the main Euskotren railway line to Bermeo and San Sebastián, which would allow to divert trains through the new Zazpikaleak station, concentrating all Euskotren services in a single station.

 The section between Deusto and Zazpikaleak was closed down to railway traffic on 15 May 2010 once construction for the new line began.
-In June 2015 the Zazpikaleak station was closed down to be demolished to build a new one in its place.
+In June 2015, the Zazpikaleak station was closed down to be demolished to build a new one in its place.
 The new station was opened on 8 April 2017 with the new name Zazpikaleak/Casco Viejo.